Mathnerd314/stroscot/docs/Commentary/Language/State.rst

 C# async-await solves all but the first, but the await keyword is still painful.
 Nystrom says the real solution is "multiple independent callstacks that can be switched between."
 Stroscot goes further than switching and makes I/O callstacks first-class continuations.
 With continuations as the I/O abstraction, there is no distinction between sync and async, or rather it is all async.
 In particular all low-level operations are implemented in async style (taking callbacks), and combinators must be written using the callback/continuation model.
 But simple sequential code can be written in sync style and this interoperates seamlessly with the async code.
 Thus Stroscot's I/O continuation model solves the distinction pain Nystrom was complaining about.

 There is still a pure/impure dichotomy though.
 Regardless of syntax, impurity cannot be hidden completely.
 Actions will always have some conceptual overhead compared to pure functions because they are sensitive to execution order.
-I don't know if this will make anyone "spit in your coffee and/or deposit some even less savory fluids in it" (Nystrom), but I/O is unfortunately awkward in a pure or mathematical world.
-A program that does no I/O must be an infinite loop (it cannot even exit, because that requires a syscall). :cite:`jonesTacklingAwkwardSquad2001` classifies I/O under the "awkward squad".
+I don't know if this will make anyone "spit in your coffee and/or deposit some even less savory fluids in it" (Nystrom), but :cite:`jonesTacklingAwkwardSquad2001` classifies I/O under the "awkward squad" exactly because its semantics are somewhat awkward in a purely functional context.
+A program that does no I/O must be an infinite loop (it cannot even exit, because that requires a syscall).

 "Unsafe" I/O
 ============

 Steelman 4C.
 The language shall attempt to minimize side effects in expressions, but shall not prohibit all side effects.
 A side effect shall not be allowed if it would alter the value of a variable that can be accessed at the point of the expression.
 Side effects shall be limited to own variables of encapsulations.
 The language shall permit side effects that are necessary to instrument functions and to do storage management within functions.
 The order of side effects within an expression shall not be guaranteed.
 [Note that the latter implies that any program that depends on the order of side effects is erroneous.]

-Haskell has ``runST`` and ``unsafePerformIO`` that allow turning impure computation into pure computations.
-These can be implemented by throwing a resumable exception that's caught in a top-level handler that does the I/O. ``runST`` scrutinizes its computation for impure behavior such as printing or returning allocated references, while ``unsafePerformIO`` does not and exposes the internal evaluation order.
+Haskell has a spectrum of "backdoors" into the I/O monad that allow turning impure computation into pure computations:

+* ``runST``: this uses the type system to scrutinize its computation for impure behavior.
+Only mutable references are allowed.
+* ``unsafeDupablePerformIO``. ``accursedUnutterablePerformIO``, ``inlinePerformIO``: this runs its computation with a fresh state token.
+The compiler may duplicate the block, combine similar blocks, or skip it entirely.
+* ``unsafeDupableInterleaveIO``: this runs in I/O and copies its state token.
+Used for lazy I/O.
+* ``unsafePerformIO``, ``unsafeInterleaveIO``: these are a layer on top of the dupable variants that attempts to ensure it is executed at most once (i.e. no duplication) - particularly, not across threads.
+You have to disable inlining, CSE, and let-floating / the full laziness transformation.

-If one wants to understand the evaluation order or is dealing with commutative operations, these functions are quite useful, e.g. Debug.Trace.trace looks like a non-I/O function but actually outputs something on the console, and allocation can be done in any order.
+If one wants to understand the evaluation order or is dealing with commutative operations, these functions are quite useful, e.g. Debug.Trace.trace looks like a non-I/O function but actually outputs something on the console.
+Similarly, allocation can be done in any order, so using ``unsafePerformIO`` in the memory subsystem has some amount of plausibility.
+Similarly Ada has a notion of "benign side effects".
+Now in practice this notion differs from dupable I/O and is somewhat vague - e.g. the Ada reference manual lists incrementing a global variable as a benign side effect (1.1.4.18.d), when Steelman says altering the value of a variable shall not be allowed.

-The main things to avoid is global variables like ``var = unsafePerformIO (newIORef 1)`` pattern.
-Implicit parameters initialized in main compose much better.
-Similarly C's ``static`` variables inlined in functions should be forbidden.
-Although, optimal reduction should mean an unsafePerformIO is only evaluated once, hence reading a file or something should be fine.
+In Stroscot, on account of using the continuation monad, we don't have a state token.
+I am thinking the dupable I/O can be implemented by throwing a resumable exception.
+The exception-throwing semantic is very similar to the "stop evaluating this computation and do some I/O" pattern found when evaluating ``unsafeDupablePerformIO``.
+The semantics of term rewriting clearly allows duplication of expressions, and per the exception semantics the compiler gets to decide the evaluation strategy and hence whether to duplicate.

+Now there is also the question of non-duplication.
+We can implement a run-once requirement using a guard like ``hasRun = mut false; when (not hasRun ) { hasRun := true; ... }``.
+But note that ``hasRun`` must be declared in an enclosing I/O block, you can't write this in pure code.
+In some sense this ``hasRun`` variable is the "identity" of the block, duplicating the variable introduces the potential for running the code twice, so we can't get around this.
+Similarly we can't write a global variable pattern like``var = unsafePerformIO (newIORef 1)`` pattern or C's ``static`` variables.
+IMO implicit parameters initialized in ``main`` compose much better.

 Top-level I/O
 -------------